 The generator made life comfortable but it burned copious amounts fuel.
 My 300 gallons was supposed to last 10 to 12 days but 300 gallons was only a 7 day supply.
 I had to drive to Baton Rouge with empty drums to buy diesel.
 Gasoline was in very short supply but diesel was nonexistent for civilians for about a week.
 I had plenty of natural gas for the grill, seafood boiler, water heater and dryer but it was useless for the generator.
 I have since added a smaller 15 kW air-cooled gas powered generator to supplement the diesel powered set.
 The diesel ran like a champ though for 3 weeks straight (about 500 hours).
 I stopped it twice a day to check the oil and coolant levels.
 I changed the oil and filter only once after 200 hours.
 I had neglected the oil & filter stockpile and had enough for only one filter change.
 I also had trouble finding the right oil and filter for about 4 weeks so I ran it with dirty oil.

 I made many forays into the city with friends and family.
 Some were clandestine and others were overt and authorized.
 I passed looters actively looting stores and was shot at on at least one occasion.
 I will never forget one trip I made.
 I hired 9 off duty police officers to go with me into a flooded area and check on my property.
 This officer was an acquaintance and a true blue cop a real Joe Friday.
-However, before we left he said “Now if something happens and we shoot someone, we are just going to leave him there ok?
+However, before we left he said “Now if something happens and we shoot someone, we are just going keep going and not stop ok?
 Do you understand what I am saying?”
-It was clear to me that things like that happened and that is what was done.
-Why do you think there are so many missing people whose bodies were never found?
-Look at the ages and sex of the missing people, most were under 35, male and lived in areas subject to the unrest.

 The 3 things I remember most about the time was the oppressive heat & sun during the day and pitch black nights and the chaos and uncertainty of the whole situation.